 13. Beachside State Park

-Located between Waldport and Yachats, Beachside is a great mid-trip stop for those exploring the entire Oregon Coast.
+Located between Waldport and Yachats, Beachside is one of the best RV campgrounds mid-trip for those exploring the entire Oregon Coast.
 There are more options for day trips in the area than you can imagine.
-From aquariums to lighthouses, tide pools and fishing, there is something for everyone in this part of the state.
+From aquariums to lighthouses, tide pools, and fishing, there is something for everyone in this part of the state.

-The campground itself is popular with kite flyers, beachcombers and storm watchers.
+The campground itself is popular with kite flyers, beachcombers, and storm watchers.
 You can even spot whales here.
-The campground is small with only 32 sites with electric and water.
+The campground is small with only 32 sites with electricity and water.
 There are flush toilets and hot showers on site.

 South Oregon Coast RV Campgrounds